-This is a survey of some recent results on the existence of globally defined weak solutions to the Navier-Stokes equations of a viscous compressible fluid with a general barotropic pressure-density relation.
+Some recent results on the existence of global-in-time weak solutions to the Navier-Stokes equations of a general barotropic fluid

 We consider the dynamics of an interface given by two incompressible fluids with different characteristics evolving by Darcy’s law.
 This scenario is known as the Muskat problem, being in 2D mathematically analogous to the two-phase Hele-Shaw cell.
 The purpose of this paper is to outline recent results on local existence, weak solutions, maximum principles and global existence.